 There are a number of factors that increase your risk of an ACL injury, including:

-People who experience an ACL injury are at higher risk of developing osteoarthritis in the knee.
+People who experience an ACL injury have a higher risk of developing osteoarthritis in the knee.
 Arthritis may occur even if you have surgery to reconstruct the ligament.

 Multiple factors likely influence the risk of arthritis, such as the severity of the original injury, the presence of related injuries in the knee joint or the level of activity after treatment.

-Exercises to strengthen the core, including the hips, pelvis and lower abdomen
+- Exercises to strengthen the core — including the hips, pelvis and lower abdomen — with a goal of training athletes to avoid moving the knee inward during a squat

-Training to strengthen muscles of the legs, hips and core — as well as training to improve jumping and landing techniques — may help to reduce the higher ACL injury risk associated with women athletes.
+Training to strengthen muscles of the legs, hips and core — as well as training to improve jumping and landing techniques and to prevent inward movement of the knee — may help to reduce the higher ACL injury risk in female athletes.

 Wear footwear and padding that is appropriate for your sport to help prevent injury.
 If you downhill ski, make sure your ski bindings are adjusted correctly by a trained professional so that your skis will release appropriately if you fall.